Students are evaluated according to the following grading system:

 Upon the request of a person placed on academic suspension or denied reinstatement, the vice president for academic affairs may review the circumstances and reverse the decision of the dean if the vice president for academic affairs deems it necessary to prevent a gross injustice.

-An undergraduate student who returns to the university (UW) and who has not completed or withdrawn from a college course at UW (excluding correspondence study courses) during the previous five years will have the option of continuing his or her earlier UW cumulative GPA or commencing a new cumulative GPA under the Academic Renewal policy.
-An interested student must submit the Academic Renewal Application Form (which may be obtained from the Office of the Registrar) to the registrar no later than ten class days before the last day of classes of the semester in which the student returns to UW.
+An undergraduate student who returns to the University and who has not completed or withdrawn from a college course at UW during the previous five years will have the option of continuing his or her earlier UW cumulative GPA or commencing a new cumulative GPA under the Academic Renewal policy.
+The student must submit the Academic Renewal Application Form (which may be obtained from the Office of the Registrar) to the registrar no later than ten class days before the last day of classes of the semester in which the student returns to UW.

 The entire UW transcript will remain intact.
 A note indicating the policy will precede the new part of the UW transcript if the student opts for academic renewal.
 At the discretion of the academic department in which the student is enrolled, credit hours for which the student earned the grade of C or better may be applied toward the completion of the degree requirements.
 The list of any departmentally-approved courses must be indicated on the Academic Renewal Application Form when initially submitted to the registrar.
 No further changes may be requested.